|Bill Bloom (#47321231)|

 I'm in this to help people find their ancestors and family.
 Having quality photos of the stones and markers for your family to view now and for future generations is important, so I take this seriously.
-What is the point of taking a photo of a stone or plaque if you cannot easily read the inscription?
-There is nothing more frustrating than having a photo posted with the inscription obscured by overgrowth, leaves, mud, ice or snow, or if the photo is too small to be readable!
-Also, there are professional organizations, like the Daughters of the American Revolution, that rely on these photos for verification of claims, and they cannot use photos with unreadable inscriptions.
+What is the point of taking a photo of a stone or plaque if you cannot easily read an inscription that obscured by overgrowth, leaves, mud, ice or snow, or too small to be readable?
+This is also important to professional organizations, like the Daughters of the American Revolution, that rely on these photos for verification of claims, and they cannot use photos with unreadable inscriptions.
 Taking the time to do them right shows that we respect the families and the people they have memorialized.
-I am preaching (ranting?) here in the hope that my advice will help other volunteer photographers.
+I am preaching here (ranting?) in the hope that my advice will help other volunteer photographers.

 Tips for good photos: